 About Richard

-Born in Albany, NY, Richard Hedderman is a multi-Pushcart-nominated poet, author, and educator.
+Born in Albany, NY, Richard Hedderman is a multi-Pushcart Prize-nominated poet, author, and educator.

-He is the author of two books of poems, The Discovery of Heaven (2006) published by Parallel Press, and Choosing a Stone (2020), published by Finishing Line Press.
+He is the author of three poetry collections, The Discovery of Heaven (Parallel Press, 2006) Choosing a Stone (Finishing Line Press, 2020), and Still Life with Work Boots, forthcoming from Finishing Line Press.

-His writing has appeared in dozens of literary publications both in the U.S. and abroad.
-Several of his poems and essays have been featured on public radio, and he was a guest poet at the Library of Congress with the Poetry at Noon program.
+His writing has been featured in dozens of literary publications both in the U.S. and abroad.
+Several of his poems, essays, and interviews have been featured on public radio, and he has been a guest poet at the Library of Congress with the Poetry at Noon program.

-He was previously Writer-in-Residence at the Milwaukee Public Museum, where he coordinated creative writing programming and directed the Museum’s annual poetry competition.
+He began his education career teaching English at Collège St. François-Xavier in Vannes, France, and subsequently spent 30 years as a museum educator.
+He is formerly Writer-in-Residence at the Milwaukee Public Museum, where he coordinated creative writing programming and directed the museum’s annual student poetry competition.

 Accolades and Nominations